Calabi-Yau metrics through Grassmannian learning and Donaldson's algorithm: Mathematical background

 where $s$ is any nonvanishing section.
 Now, we say a line bundle $\mathcal{L}$ is positive if $c_1(\mathcal{L})$ can be represented by a positive form.
 The first Chern class of a complex manifold $M$ is thus defined to be $-c_1(K_M)$, a purely topological quantity.
 Another obviously important line bundle is the \emph{hyperplane bundle} $\mathcal{O}(1)$, the dual to the tautological bundle $\mathcal{O}(-1)$, as well as its tensor powers, denoted by $\mathcal{O}(k)$.

-We can now state the foundational results discussed in the introduction. \begin{thm}[Calabi, 1957, \cite{Calabi}] Given $(M,J, \omega)$, a compact K\"ahler manifold, and $\psi$, a real $(1,1)$-form representing $c_1(M)$, there exists a unique K\"ahler form $\tilde{\omega}$ such that $[\tilde{\omega}]=[\omega]$ and $\rho_{\tilde{\omega}}=2\pi \psi$. \end{thm} \begin{thm}[Yau, 1977, \cite{Yau}] Given $(M,J, \omega)$, a compact K\"ahler manifold with $c_1(M)=0$, there exists a unique K\"ahler form $\tilde{\omega}$ such that $[\tilde{\omega}]=[\omega]$ and $\textnormal{Ric}(\tilde{\omega})=0$. \end{thm} Since it can easily be shown that the curvature (of the Chern connection) of the canonical bundle, $\Omega_K$, satisfies $i\Omega_K=-\rho$ (where these objects are related by the usual identifications), one can finally see precisely by what was meant when we stated that Calabi had assumed the weakest topological condition for his conjecture.
+We can now state the foundational results discussed in the introduction. \begin{theorem}[Calabi, 1957, \cite{Calabi}] Given $(M,J, \omega)$, a compact K\"ahler manifold, and $\psi$, a real $(1,1)$-form representing $c_1(M)$, there exists a unique K\"ahler form $\tilde{\omega}$ such that $[\tilde{\omega}]=[\omega]$ and $\rho_{\tilde{\omega}}=2\pi \psi$. \end{theorem} \begin{theorem}[Yau, 1977, \cite{Yau}] Given $(M,J, \omega)$, a compact K\"ahler manifold with $c_1(M)=0$, there exists a unique K\"ahler form $\tilde{\omega}$ such that $[\tilde{\omega}]=[\omega]$ and $\textnormal{Ric}(\tilde{\omega})=0$. \end{theorem} Since it can easily be shown that the curvature (of the Chern connection) of the canonical bundle, $\Omega_K$, satisfies $i\Omega_K=-\rho$ (where these objects are related by the usual identifications), one can finally see precisely by what was meant when we stated that Calabi had assumed the weakest topological condition for his conjecture.
 We see that on Calabi-Yaus, there is a unique Ricci-flat metric in every K\"ahler form cohomology class.
 Moreover, this is a vacuum solution to Einstein's equations.